istareatscreens/business-hours-native/readme.md

 ## Configuration

-Configuration is achieved through a JSON file, a template file can be found HERE.
+Configuration is achieved through a JSON file, a template file can be found [HERE](https://raw.githubusercontent.com/istareatscreens/business-hours-native/master/assets/hoursTemplate.json).

+### JSON File Formatting

-Times must be in 24 hour format 00:00 to 24:00
+- Times must be in 24 hour format 00:00 to 24:00

-Day index names must start with a capital letter
+- Day index names must start with a capital letter

-Holidays are stored in an array of objects index by numbers corresponding to the month they occur on
+- Holidays are stored in an array of objects index by numbers corresponding to the month they occur on

-Closed business days can be specified by providing an empty array [] for the index hours, or no hours index
+- Closed business days can be specified by providing an empty array [] for the index hours, or no hours index

-Multiple open periods must be specified in their own objects, where index "from" specifies the time of opening and index "to" specifies the time of closing
+- Multiple open periods must be specified in their own objects, where index "from" specifies the time of opening and index "to" specifies the time of closing

-A UTC offset is used to specify the businesses time zone and must be specified.
+- A UTC offset is used to specify the businesses time zone and must be specified.
   UTC offsets for time zone are located [HERE](https://earthsky.org/astronomy-essentials/universal-time) and [HERE](https://www.timetemperature.com/abbreviations/united_states_time_zone_abbreviations.shtml)
-For example the [template]() specifies an EST business time zone
+  For example the [template](https://raw.githubusercontent.com/istareatscreens/business-hours-native/master/assets/hoursTemplate.json) specifies an EST business time zone

-##Initialization
+## Initialization

 Initialization of the businessHours object is conducted via the static init method.
 Arguments include the JSON configuration file and a boolean value specifying if the object should return a shifted (true) (index 0 is the current day) or fixed (false) schedule (index 0 is Sunday)